 For the details of shares reserved for issue under the Employee Stock Ownership Plan (ESOP) of the Company refer note 39.

-The Company has a single class of equity shares having par value of H 1 per share.
+The Company has a single class of equity shares having par value of Re.
+1 per share.
 Each shareholder is eligible for one vote per share held.
 The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.
 In the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the Company after distribution of all preferential amounts, in proportion to their shareholding.

-g) The Company has 3,95,00,00,000 authorised preference shares of H 10 each amounting to H 3,950 crores as on 31 March 2024 (H 3,000 crores in 31 March 2023).
+f) The Company has 3,95,00,00,000 authorised preference shares of K 10 each amounting to K 3,950 crores as on 31 March 2025 (31 March 2024: I 3,950 crore).

-Nature and purpose of reserve
+Nature and purpose of reserve (i) General reserve

 Under the erstwhile Indian Companies Act 1956, a general reserve was created through an annual transfer of net income at a specified percentage in accordance with applicable regulations.
 The purpose of these transfers was to ensure that if a dividend distribution in a given year is more than 10% of the paid-up capital of the Company for that year, then the total dividend distribution is less than the total distributable reserves for that year.